Conditions of My Parole

 Conditions of My Parole is the second studio album by Puscifer.
 The album was produced by Maynard James Keenan, Mat Mitchell and Josh Eustis.
 Contributing musicians for the album include the aforementioned Keenan, Mitchell, and Eustis as well as Carina Round, Juliette Commagere, Matt McJunkins, Jeff Friedl, Gil Sharone and Rani Sharone, Jonny Polonsky, Tim Alexander, Devo Keenan, Alessandro Cortini, Tanya O'Callaghan, Sarah Jones, and Jon Theodore.
-The video for "Conditions of My Parole" featured Maynard and Laura Milligan from Mr. Show as their characters Billy D. and Hildy Berger, who also appear in character on the album cover.
+The album cover and video for "Conditions of My Parole" featured Keenan and comedian Laura Milligan in character as Billy D. and Hildy Berger, marking the only time Keenan's full face appeared on the cover of a studio album.

 Critical reception

 The album received positive reviews.
 Gregory Heaney of AllMusic described it as "a fine piece of cold weather headphone music".